JacksonBurns/fastprop/paper/paper.md

 ### Pgp
 First reported in 2011 by Broccatelli and coworkers [@pgp], this dataset has since become a standard benchmark and is included in the Therapeutic Data Commons (TDC) [@tdc] model benchmarking suite.
-The dataset maps approximately 1.2k small molecule drugs to a binary label indicating if they inhibit P-glycoprotein (Pgp).
+The dataset maps 1,275 small molecule drugs to a binary label indicating if they inhibit P-glycoprotein (Pgp).
 TDC serves this data through a Python package, but due to installation issues the data was retrieved from the original study instead.
 The recommended splitting approach is a 70/10/20 scaffold-based split which is done here with 4 replicates.